Adavy561/LearnWeb3DAO/README.md

 # LearnWeb3DAOdependencies
-These are parts of projects that connect solidity smart contracts to the internet.
+These are parts of projects that connect solidity smart contracts to the internet. <br />
-\n index.html => Mood.sol
+index.html => Mood.sol